The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Spain Travel Ideas

-5. Jerez de la Frontera
+Jerez de la Frontera

 Jerez de la Frontera has been the home of sherry since the 14th century.
-The particular local soil, climate, and grape variety combine to create this complex and often delicious fortified wine which can only be produced in the so-called ‘sherry triangle’, which holds the Denominacion de Origin of Jerez y SanlĂşcar de Barrameda.
+The particular local soil, climate, and grape variety combine to create this complex and often delicious fortified wine, which can only be produced in the so-called ‘sherry triangle’, which holds the Denominacion de Origin of Jerez y SanlĂşcar de Barrameda.

 All sherry is made from three green grapes only: Palomino, Moscatel, and Pedro Ximenez.
-The wine is aged and blended using a system called solera y criadera, a process for aging liquids by fractional blending so that the finished product is a mixture of ages.
+The wine is aged and blended using a system called solera y criadera, a process for ageing liquids by fractional blending so that the finished product is a mixture of ages.
 There are some sherry bodegas with soleras dating back hundreds of years, so with every sip you’re drinking a little bit of history.

 As well as sherry, Jerez is also famous for its flamenco tradition.
-Flamenco literally means ‘hell-raising’ and when you watch this steamy and seductive dance you’ll understand why!
+Flamenco literally means ‘hell-raising’, and when you watch this steamy and seductive dance, you’ll understand why!

 • Where to Stay in Jerez de la Frontera